Comfort10/data-analytics-portfolio/project-4-nhi-readiness/README.md

 > *"How ready are South Africa's provinces for NHI implementation — and which provinces face the greatest gaps?"*

-The scorecard translates complex, multi-dimensional health system data into a single, actionable readiness score per province — the kind of executive-level analysis relevant to NHI implementation planners, health economists, and provincial health departments.
+The scorecard translates complex, multi-dimensional health system data into a single, actionable readiness score per province
 ---

 ## Dataset